palmuuuu/cs338/bandit.md

 ---

-## After this the ssh will be changing the number(based on the level), and password will be the one from the previous level.
+## After this, the SSH number will change based on the level, and the password will be the one from the previous level.

 ## Level 1 -> Level 2